GLIA Diagnostics

 • My Account

-In Victoria, the most common activities leading to hospitalisation between the years 2002 and 2011 were: team ball sports (particularly the football codes), modes of active transportation, and snow-based adventure sports.
-Together, the football codes accounted for 36.0% (1709/4745) of all hospitalisations.
-The activities with the highest mean participation-adjusted rates of hospitalisation for concussion over the 9-year period were motor sports (181.8 per 100 000 participants), equestrian activities (130.3/100 000) and Australian football (80.3/100 000).3.
+In Victoria, Australia, between 2002 and 2011, the most common activities associated with hospitalisation for concussion were team ball sports (particularly the football codes), active transport, and snow-based adventure sports³.
+The football codes alone accounted for 36% of all concussion-related hospitalisations (1709 of 4745 cases).
+When adjusted for participation, the sports with the highest hospitalisation rates were motor sports (181.8 per 100,000 participants), equestrian activities (130.3 per 100,000), and **Australian football (80.3 per 100,000)**³.

 It's not just high collision sports that are the problem.